Digital Devices and Your Eyes

 Can blue light damage your eyes?

-- mimic the natural conditions of blue light exposure to live eyes
+- mimic the natural conditions of blue light exposure to live human eyes

 - use blue light from computer screens